Rookie Card of Should be Great, Richie “Dick” Allen

 RICHIE “DICK” ALLEN

-Compared to the 1963 design this one is clean, simple and attractive.
+Unlike the 1963 design, this one is clean, simple, and attractive.
 Not many subsets in this one either.
 It seems that Topps took on the Keep It Simple Stupid (KISS) concept.
-The result.
+The result?
 A stunning set that is a collector favorite.
-Key rookies in the 1964 set feature Lou Piniella, Tommy John, and Phil Niekro.
-But there could be another key rookie card brewing in the pot, Richie Allen.
+The key rookie cards in this 1964 set feature Lou Piniella, Tommy John, and Phil Niekro, but there could be another key rookie card brewing in the pot, Richie Allen.

-Like the majority of rookie cards in the 1964 Topps set most of them are arranged to represent a team and have two-players per card which I prefer much more than the rookie cards that feature three or four players.
+Like the majority of rookie cards in 1964, Topps set most of them are arranged to represent a team and have two-players per card which I prefer much more than the rookie cards that feature three or four players.

 As of the date of this post raw copies can be purchased for $4.00-$8.00; graded Near Mint copies (7’s) sell between $50.00-$75.00 and Mint copies (9’s) sell in the $480.00-$590.00 range.

 Happy Collecting, Collectors

 Dick Allen Stats | Baseball-Reference.com https://www.baseball-reference.com/players/a/allendi01.shtml (accessed August 3, 2019).